VioletaMat/gardskapital/README.md

 or
 yarn install

-you will get npm error while resolving typescript versin with i18next library i use for localisation please run npm install --legacy-peer-deps --force
+you will get npm error while resolving typescript version with i18next library i use for localisation please run npm install --legacy-peer-deps --force